jlperona-teaching/ecs154a-ssii18/lab4/lab4.rst

 Week 5
 ~~~~~~

-1. Given a 16 KB DM cache with a 21-bit physical address and a line size of 16 bytes, show how a physical address is laid out for use in the cache.
+1. Given a 16 KB byte-addressable DM cache with a 21-bit physical address and a line size of 16 bytes, show how a physical address is laid out for use in the cache.
 Label each portion of the address, and give the number of bits for each portion.
-2. Given a 4 KB DM cache with a 15-bit physical address and a line size of 8 bytes, show how a physical address is laid out for use in the cache.
+2. Given a 4 KB byte-addressable DM cache with a 15-bit physical address and a line size of 8 bytes, show how a physical address is laid out for use in the cache.
 Label each portion of the address, and give the number of bits for each portion.
-3. Given a 512 byte FA cache with a 12-bit physical address and a line size of 4 bytes, show how a physical address is laid out for use in the cache.
+3. Given a 512 byte byte-addressable FA cache with a 12-bit physical address and a line size of 4 bytes, show how a physical address is laid out for use in the cache.
 Label each portion of the address, and give the number of bits for each portion.
-4. Given a 2 KB FA cache with a 27-bit physical address and a line size of 16 bytes, show how a physical address is laid out for use in the cache.
+4. Given a 2 KB byte-addressable FA cache with a 27-bit physical address and a line size of 16 bytes, show how a physical address is laid out for use in the cache.
 Label each portion of the address, and give the number of bits for each portion.
-5. Intel's Nehalem architecture in 2008 had an 8 MB 16-way set associative L3 cache, with a line size of 64 bytes.
+5. Intel's Nehalem architecture in 2008 had an 8 MB 16-way byte-addressable set associative L3 cache, with a line size of 64 bytes.
 Assuming a 48-bit physical address, show how a physical address is laid out for use in the L3 cache.
 Label each portion of the address, and give the number of bits for each portion.
-6. Given a 512 KB 4-way SA cache with a 30-bit physical address and a line size of 32 bytes, show how a physical address is laid out for use in the cache.
+6. Given a 512 KB 4-way byte-addressable SA cache with a 30-bit physical address and a line size of 32 bytes, show how a physical address is laid out for use in the cache.
 Label each portion of the address, and give the number of bits for each portion.
 7. Why are logically addressed caches faster than their physically addressed counterparts?
 8. What is the cache aliasing problem?
 9. What minimizes the number of writes back to memory: a write-through policy, or a write-back policy?